Veraimt/LiteLocker/README.md

 ### Mod Compatibility
 I try to make LiteLocker compatible with as many Mods as possible, but this is not prioritized.
 If you spot any incompatibilities with other Mods, report them under Issues.

-# Credits
-This project was created with the [MultiLoader Template](https://github.com/jaredlll08/MultiLoader-Template) by [jaredlll08](https://github.com/jaredlll08).